aws-samples/amazon-forecast-samples/workshops/pre_POC_workshop/install-forecast-solution.md

 The CloudFormation template used in this workshop will:

-* Deploy the Improving <a href="https://docs.aws.amazon.com/solutions/latest/improving-forecast-accuracy-with-machine-learning/automated-deployment.html" target="_blank">Forecast Accuracy with Machine Learning</a> solution main AWS CloudFormation (nested) template.
+* Deploy the Improving <a href="https://docs.aws.amazon.com/solutions/latest/improving-forecast-accuracy-with-machine-learning/automated-deployment.html" target="_blank">Improving Forecast Accuracy with Machine Learning Solution</a>, components shown in architecture diagram below.
+The main stack called "forecast-stack-ForecastStack-xxxx" will be a nested stack.
-* Deploy the NYC taxi demo data (target time series, related time series, item metadata) into the solution Amazon S3 Bucket.
-* Automatically launch a demo NYC taxi forecast in Amazon Forecast.
+* Deploy a demonstration stack called "forecast-stack" using data from the <a href="https://registry.opendata.aws/nyc-tlc-trip-records-pds/" target="_blank">NYC Taxi Dataset</a>, will automatically run by itself, so you can see a demo of Amazon Forecast completely through.
+* In order to visualize using Amazon QuickSight, follow the additional steps after the CloudFormation instructions.

-Below is an architecture diagram of components used in this solution, showing how it is used in Development Mode.
+Below is an architecture diagram of components used in this solution, showing how it is used in Development and Production Modes.

 ![cloudformationautomation-architecture](https://amazon-forecast-samples.s3-us-west-2.amazonaws.com/common/images/workshops/architectureDevMode.png)

-Also showing how the architecture is used in Production Mode.

 ![cloudformationautomation-architecture](https://amazon-forecast-samples.s3-us-west-2.amazonaws.com/common/images/workshops/architectureProdMode.png)

 ## Instructions

-Before starting the workshop, log into your AWS account and install our CloudFormation template:
+A few days before starting the workshop, log into your AWS account and install our CloudFormation template:

 1. **Log in to AWS using an Admin account**.
 If you do not already have one, <a href="https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/" target="_blank">create an AWS account</a>.
 2. **Install the AWS CloudFormation template.** Choose the Region closest to you: